 The Quran is honorable and so is the night in which the entire Quran was revealed, on the night of 27th Ramadan in 13 B.H.
 (609 A.D.)
 The night was a special night as the completion of the process of revealing Quran was a single night event clarifying every matter of wisdom needed for humanity.
 The process driven by God involving the angels and the Gabriel while God Himself established at the highest height placed the entire Quran into Muhammad’s soul.
 In order to realize the volume of work done in a single night to place infinite wisdom, we may reflect to the fact that the Quran is composed of total 6346 verses (19x334) including 6234 numbered and 112 unnumbered verses distributed in 114 suras (19x6) in the composition.

-This great night has been mentioned 7 times in the 7 verses of the Quran calling it “The Night of Power” 3 times and 4 times referred as its pronoun form in the following verses of the Quran:
+This great night has been mentioned 7 times in the feminine noun form in the 7 verses of the Quran calling it “The Night of Power” 3 times and 2 times referred as its pronoun form as well as “The Blessed Night” once and once referred as its pronoun form in the following verses of the Quran:

 [97:1] Indeed, we revealed it (Quran) in the Night of Power (laylati al-qadri).